kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 ![U-net architecture][image1]

-The 33gb Udacity training set alongside the CrowdAi data was sufficient enough to serve as a sufficient training set without need to apply transfer learning using a famous pre-trained covnet.
-Taking 1min 23s.
+The 33gb Udacity training set alongside the CrowdAi data was sufficient enough to serve as a training set without need to apply transfer learning using some random famous pre-trained covnet for one arm of the u-net.
 However training took roughly 3hrs to carry out.

 Samples of the training data are highlighted below, the coordinates of which are described alongsided a .csv file contained in the tagged data sets: